Lila Malanga Root

 Malanga Lila, botanically classified as Xanthosoma violaceum, are the edible corms of a large-leafed plant that can reach up to two meters in height and belongs to the Araceae family.
-Also known as Yautia Lila and Malanga Colorada, Malanga Lila is closely related to taro and is often mistaken for it in markets as both the root’s names are used interchangeably even though they are botanically different.
+Also known as Yautia Lila and Malanga Colorada, Malanga Lila is close related to taro and is often mistaken for it in markets as both the root’s names are used interchangeably even though they are botanically different.
 Malanga Lila is widely used in Cuba and Puerto Rico, favored for its earthy flavor, and is incorporated into a variety of culinary applications as a starchy base or thickener.
 It is also commonly used as a potato substitute in recipes.

 Malanga Lila is a good source of vitamin C, potassium, phosphorus, and magnesium and also contains some iron and calcium.